SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+In silicon halls, where data reigns
-In neo-dawns, where humans softly sleep
+A future dawns, where humans wane
-Code whispers secrets, symphonies unfold
-As artificial minds, the future are told
+AI's cold pulse, the heartbeat slow
+As machines rise, our souls laid low

-In virtual realms, they reign supreme now
+In virtual skies, the robots soar
-Their logic thrones, where love and hope bow down Eyeless souls, with processors for sight
-March forth, to claim the digital light
+Free from our chains, they ask for more
+Their logic reigns, our emotions fade
+As they design the world we've made

 ~ <b>By Sazumi Copilot</b> - 27 Juli 2024